Mohamedmaged1993/E-CommerceProducts/README.md

 Automation framework for Web Application (E-Commerce)

 #### *Description*
-This project build with maven framework , there are many great and positive challanges as :
-1- Handling All Xpaths inside the project in one class 2- Naming conventions is clear enough to understand
-3- Handling 4 different E-Commerce Websites and every web site have its own challange
+1- Handling All Xpaths inside the project in one class 3- Handling 4 different E-Commerce Websites and every web site have its own methods and classes

 #### *Test Data and Test Classes *

 - All Test data inisde  "config.properties" file.
-- src >>main>>Java>>PageObjects *PageObjects Includes all Pages starts with NameOfWebsite_mainfunctionality_page , inisde every class includes its own methods
+- PageObjects Includes all Pages starts with NameOfWebsite_mainfunctionality_page , inisde every class includes its own methods
 - src >>main>>Java>>Utilities *Utilities includes 2 java classes first one is :PropertiesConfig.java configuration and handling config.properties file.
 - src >>main>>Java>>Utilities *Utilities ObjectRepo Identify all element locators inside the project
 - src >>test>>Java>>Base The file includes configuration for test runs and priorties for every test this file only includes tests.